AleksandarDmitrovic/Nestd/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Nestd is a financial tracker app that helps Canadian couples and families view their retirement accounts in one dashboard.

+The app will allow account holders to grant read-only access to their family members' retirement account data and display that info on a dashboard.
+The app's main features will enable users to set retirement goals and calculate their future accounts' value in today's dollars.

 Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license`